gslaght/gslaght.github.io/_posts/2018-09-28-talking about investment.md

 category: blog
 ---

+<h2>OERs at UofT</h2>

-At the university of Toronto, OER suppprt has been has been principally led and coordinated by the the team at the <a href="http://onlinelearning.utoronto.ca/">Office of Online Learning Strategies</a>.
-You can see the list of projects that have been supported at UofT here. <link>
+At the University of Toronto, OER suppprt has been has been principally led and coordinated by the the team at the <a href="http://onlinelearning.utoronto.ca/">Office of Online Learning Strategies</a>.
+You can see the list of projects that have been supported at UofT <a href="http://www.ocw.utoronto.ca/projects-at-uoft/">here</a>.

-Notable recent projects include:
+Notable recently-supported projects include:

 <ul>
-  <li>4 open modules:  Building Science Fundamentals, Heavy Equipment and Civil Engineering Operations, Planet Earth Online, and Scientific Analysis with R nd three Open Textbooks</li>
+  <li>4 open modules:  <a href="http://edtech.engineering.utoronto.ca/project/building-science-fundamentals">Building Science Fundamentals</a>, <a href="http://edtech.engineering.utoronto.ca/project/introduction-heavy-civil-engineering-operations-and-equipment-management">Heavy Equipment and Civil Engineering Operations</a>, <a href="https://planetearth.utsc.utoronto.ca/">Planet Earth Online</a>, and <a href="http://rscidata.utoronto.ca/">Scientific Analysis with R</a>.</li>
-  <li>3 open textbooks: Introduction to the History and Philosophy of Science, Understanding American Politics, and Learning and Teaching Qualitative Research in Ontario</li>
+  <li>3 created open textbooks: <a href="http://hakobsandbox.openetext.utoronto.ca/">Introduction to the History and Philosophy of Science</a>, <a href="http://ryansandbox.openetext.utoronto.ca/">Understanding American Politics</a>, and <a href="http://qualitativeresearchontario.openetext.utoronto.ca/">Learning and Teaching Qualitative Research in Ontario</a>.</li>
 </ul>

+Funding for the stewardship and creation of these projects across their iifecyle (from grant to publication) was in part provided by grants from eCampus Ontario, a non-for-profit organization funded by the government of Ontario established to fund and develop infrastructure for open education in the Province.
+Previously, open projects at UofT had been supported by funds from the Ontario Minstry of Training, Colleges, and Universities (MTCU).

 <h2>Ways to talk about funding open education</h2>

-In honour of this week's big SPARC news (<a href="https://sparcopen.org/news/2018/open-textbooks-pilot-fy19/">Congress Renews $5 Million Open Textbook Pilot For Second Year</a>), I've decided to spend my first assignment ('Create an OER') writing a post about ways to talk about (public) funding for innovation, whether it be library-administered micro-grants on campus, or larger pools of funding from national or state/provincial governments or governmental agencies, and how how we talk about this funding may impact the students we serve.
+That brings us to this week's big SPARC news: (<a href="https://sparcopen.org/news/2018/open-textbooks-pilot-fy19/">Congress Renews $5 Million Open Textbook Pilot For Second Year</a>), which has convinced me to spend the rest of my first assignment ('Create an OER') writing a post about ways to talk about (public) funding for innovation in education.
+Whether it be via institutionally-funded micro-grants, the hiring and development of staff with expertise at institutions, or via larger pools of funding from national or state/provincial governments or governmental agencies, funding for open education can come from many places.
+What I'll argue briefly here i that how how we talk about this funding might have an impact on the students that it serves and one the success of open education as a *movement*.

 What do I mean by "ways to talk about" funding for innovation, and how does this relate to the interests of students?